NoahMustafa/Text-Layout-Conversion-From-Arabic-to-English-Back-And-Forth/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the  CC0-1.0 license.

 ## Acknowledgments